 3. Glad to hear about your global interests.
 What sort of reputation have you built for yourself and Lagoon Capital outside of Finland so far?To be clear, as an angel investor, I see a lot of value investing in businesses at the local level – being local makes it easier to be there for a company, as needed.
 But, I’ve found a different value in participating in international funds and investment rounds, as well.
 I’ve been active in Seedcamp and 500 Startups for international early stage startups, and invested through True Global Ventures and Spintop for companies in their earlier stages.
 When investing internationally, I find it more efficient to do so through a network or fund, where trust for the investment is pre-established.

-4. What type of companies are you looking to invest in presently?I’m interested in Technology companies, which includes areas such as SaaS, FinTech, AdTech, e-Commerce, AI, IoT, VR/AR, content, and games.
+4. What type of companies are you looking to invest in presently?I’m interested in Technology companies, which includes areas such as SaaS, FinTech, AdTech, e-Commerce, AI, IoT, VR/AR, content, market places and games.
 The potential field of interest is broad, but, in general, I’m attracted to startups that find software to be some powerful component of their business.

 5. At what stage should a company be when they contact you?Lagoon Capital does angel investments, so I do generally invest in a company at a relatively early stage.
 That said, early does not mean premature: Generally, I won’t invest in pre-revenue companies, and all startups in my portfolio demonstrated some customer validation – sales, pre-sales, etc. – prior to my investment.
 I invest in growth, not product development, so I like to see something promising for me to help fund, nurture, or guide to new levels.